Show how you searched

 This is quick and easy though doesn’t give a link to your search results.

-Click on the Search History link below the search boxes, then follow the prompts to save the search.
-You can retrieve it later in your Folders.
-See more on saving searches.
+Click on the three dots at the top of the search results, then follow the prompts to save the search.
+You can retrieve it later in My dashboard at the left of Discover.

 Save permanent links